To phase out or phase down fossil fuels? That is the question at COP28 climate talks - Sentinel Colorado

 He urged that the transition to clean energy should “be in line with scientific U.N. studies that look at limiting warming to 1.5 degrees Celsius.”

-Jamey Keaten and Gaurav Saini of The Press Trust of India contributed to this report.
+Associated Press writer Jamey Keaten in Dubai and Sam Metz in Rabat, Morocco contributed to this report.
+Gaurav Saini of The Press Trust of India also contributed.

 Associated Press climate and environmental coverage receives support from several private foundations.
 See more about AP’s climate initiative here.
 The AP is solely responsible for all content.